 When the pork is fall-apart tender, remove it from the slow cooker, shred it, and put it back into the pot to keep warm.
 The tender shredded meat is ready to add to whatever dish you’re preparing, whether it’s a bowl with rice and beans, or on sandwich, panini, or tortilla.

 This recipe is not spicy at all.
-If you’d like it to be spicier, you could add cayenne powder or red pepper flakes, or add hot sauce when it has finished cooking.
+If you’d like it to be spicier, add cayenne powder or red pepper flakes, or add hot sauce when it has finished cooking.

 Despite their names, pork butt and pork shoulder both come from the shoulder region of the pig.
 Although they are slightly different, for this recipe, either type will work.

-According to the USDA, you can marinate pork for 3-5 days, but we recommend sticking to 8-12 hours for this recipe.
+According to the USDA, you can marinate pork for 3 to 5 days, but we recommend sticking to 8 to 12 hours for this recipe.

-Slow cooker pulled pork can be made up to four days in advance.
+Refrigerate: Cuban pork will keep in the refrigerator for up to four days.
 After it’s cooled down a bit, refrigerate it in a tightly sealed container.

-Reheat slowly in a heavy pan on the stovetop or in your slow cooker until it’s heated through, adding a little chicken broth if it seems dry.
-To reheat individual-sized portions, you can use the microwave, but it may dry out the meat slightly.
+Reheat: Put the pork in a heavy pan and reheat it over low heat on the stovetop until it’s heated through, adding a little chicken broth if it seems dry.
+It can also be reheated in your slow cooker To reheat individual-sized portions, you can use the microwave but it may dry out the meat slightly.

 More great ways to cook pork